grahamd99/pathologytest/README.md

 # pathologytest
-Read in Pathology FHIR bundle message and convert in to HTML
+Read in Pathology FHIR bundle message and convert it to HTML
 Also decode base64 encoded PDF value (if present) and write PDF to local folder

 Install the usual way